DownloadTicketService/dl/README.rst

 Optionals:

-* PHP APC module, for the upload progress-bar.
+* PHP 5.4+ or PHP APC/APCu module, for the upload progress-bar.

 Installation